luomus/laji-map/README.md

 ## Development ##

-Install the dependencies with `yarn start`.
+Install the dependencies with `npm start`.

-Start the development playground with `yarn start`.
+Start the development playground with `npm start`.

 To release a new version, run `npm run publish-to-npm`.

-Try to keep the code style consistent - ```yarn run lint``` should pass without errors.
+Try to keep the code style consistent - ```npm run lint``` should pass without errors.

 In order to use the geocoding widget, you should provide the Google API key to properties.json.
 See properties.json.example.